End of the Road

 Paints in the Parks was grateful to visit Versailles State Park on one of the few warm, sunny days in May.
 Our first program of 2019 was offered as part of National Kids in the Parks Day and a free fishing day at all Indiana state parks.
 While many fish were caught and released that day, many paintings were created as well.

 Most of the day was spent near Versailles’ 230-acre lake built in the 1950s as an area water supply and recreation outlet.
-While fishing and boating are still permitted, the swimming pool complex, complete with waterslide, has replaced the lake for swimming activities.
+While fishing and boating are still permitted, the swimming pool complex featuring a waterslide has replaced the lake for swimming activities.
 Versailles State Park also holds the honor of becoming Indiana’s first federal park in the 1930s when the Civilian Conservation Corps built the park’s infrastructure and erosion controls.
-In 1937, the National Park Service deeded the property to the state of Indiana to become Indiana’s second-largest state park.
+In 1937 the National Park Service deeded the property to the state of Indiana to become Indiana’s second-largest state park.

 Art and Bison Over at Ouabache